folio-org/folio-org.github.io/guides/devops-introduction.md

   -- Various tools and support glue for FOLIO CI.

 * [folio-org.github.io](https://github.com/folio-org/folio-org.github.io)
-  -- The source for "FOLIO Developers" website at [dev.folio.org](https://dev.folio.org/)
+  -- The source-code repository for this "FOLIO Developers" website at [dev.folio.org](/)

 ## Starting points and tips